animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Would that mean a flipbook is conscious?

 To a degree, maybe.
 Human-consciousness is distinct from its elementary subparts, presumably, that compose the greater singularized experience.

+From the representation composing those subparts, emerges human-like consciousness.